eldroan/Gamejam-2019/README.md

 This game was made during the 26 and 27 of january for the global game jam, the subject was "Home" so we made a silly fighter game where a family competes for the remote control.
 You can play as 3 different characters, a kid that likes superhero movies, a teenager that enjoys sports and a granny that likes to watch tv series.

-You can play 1 v 1 using the same keyboard, the controls are as follows:
+You can play 1 v 1 using the same keyboard (You can also use a joystick for the player 2), the controls are as follows:

 Player 1:
 -Movement Left & Right: A & D